Bowling Green station

 The Bowling Green station is a station on the IRT Lexington Avenue Line of the New York City Subway, located at Broadway and Battery Place (at Bowling Green), in the Financial District of Manhattan.
 It is served by the 4 train at all times and the 5 train at all times except late nights.
+It is the southern terminal for the 5 train on weekends.

 The station opened in 1905 as an extension of the Interborough Rapid Transit (IRT)'s original subway line to South Ferry.
 At the time, there was a single island platform with one exit at Battery Park and another in Bowling Green.
 When the Lexington Avenue Line was expanded to Brooklyn in 1908, some trains continued going to South Ferry, resulting in the creation of a short island platform at the Bowling Green station for the Bowling Green–South Ferry shuttle.
 The shuttle operated until 1977.
 During the 1970s, the station was completely renovated, a new exit was built, and a third, side platform was created for northbound trains.

 The Bowling Green station contains two island platforms and one side platform.
 The westernmost island platform, formerly used by the shuttle, has been closed since 1977.
 The station retains its original head house in Battery Park, which is listed on the National Register of Historic Places and a New York City designated landmark.
 There are two other exits to Bowling Green, one of which contains an elevator that makes the station compliant with the Americans with Disabilities Act of 1990.